santosh-gatech/nd00333-capstone/README.md

 This project demonstrates the ability to use an external dataset in Azure ML workspace, train a model using the different tools available in the AzureML framework as well as the ability to deploy the model as a web service.

-We will be using two approaches to find the solution:
+I will be using two approaches to find the solution:

 1) Train a model using AutoML
 2) Train a model using Hyperdrive

-We will then deploy the best model as a webservice and test it by sending a request to the model endpoint.
+I will then deploy the best model as a webservice and test it by sending a request to the model endpoint.

 ## Project Set Up and Installation